 Benefits of WIL

-WIL activities can be of benefit to not only the student, but also partner organisations and the University.
+WIL activities benefit our students, partner organisations and the University.

-- developing generic skills such as problem solving, teamwork and interpersonal communication techniques in work and organisational settings;
+- developing generic skills such as problem solving, critical thinking, teamwork and interpersonal communication skills in work and organisational settings;

 - acquiring career development strategies and a work experience portfolio;

 - providing students with opportunities to affirm their career choices, learn the expectations, cultures and specific competencies of professions, industries and community contexts; and